-Drupal is the content management system of choice for sophisticated enterprise websites because it was built from square one with the anticipation and extensibility needed to optimize every node, every view, and every snippet of code for search engines.
+Drupal is the content management system of choice for sophisticated enterprise websites.
+It was built from square one with the anticipation and extensibility needed to optimize every node, view, and snippet of code for search engines.
 That is, of course, if you know how to configure it.

 With many new additions to ease-of-use, functionality, and robustness, Drupal is the superior method for creating and marketing your website to the world.

 We’ve had customers who have tripled traffic in weeks after upgrading from another platform.
 Drupal has competitive advantages from site-wide optimizations like Schema or AMP that put clients on the cutting edge of SEO.
-The benefits are higher rankings quicker and more traffic.
+The benefits are reaching higher rankings quicker and more traffic.

 Unlike previous versions, Drupal 8 began scheduled feature releases at six-month intervals.
 Which means we don’t have to wait around for years if a new technology like responsive design, HTML 5, or CSS 3 comes along.